maayazed/ORM-commerce/README.md

 <br>

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Run server.js with node to start the application after the dependencies have been installed and the database has been seeded.
-The command-line will display changes in the database depending on the response satus from each url call made in Insomnia.
+The command line will display changes in the database depending on the response status from each URL call made in Insomnia.
 </div>

 <hr>